layoaster/dev-notes/Python Coding Standars.md

 * third-party imports
 * application-specific imports

+Within each grouping:
+* `import` statemens should go before `from` statements.
-Within each grouping, imports should be sorted lexicographically, ignoring case, according to each module's full package path.
-Also
+* Imports should be sorted lexicographically, ignoring case, according to each module's full package path.

 ```python
 import foo